dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

     </tbody>
 </table>

-You might notice that the bulk import procedures use the same set of parameters as do our standard import procedures, with two additions: the final two parameters, `bulkImportDirectory` and `skipSampling` only apply to the bulk import methods.

 ## Example: Bulk Import with Sampled Splitting  {#bulksampled}

 To use Bulk HFile import with sampled splitting, you can follow these steps: